highcharts/node-export-server/README.md

   - `@param {string} path` - The path to which the middleware(s) should be applied.
   - `@param {...Function} middlewares` - The middleware function(s) to be applied.

-- `function getOptions(getCopy = true)`: Retrieves a copy of the global options object or a reference to the global options object, based on the `getCopy` flag.
+- `function getOptions(getCopy = true)`: Retrieves a copy of the global options object or an original global options object, based on the `getCopy` flag.

   - `@param {boolean} [getCopy=true]` - Specifies whether to return a copied object of the global options (`true`) or a reference to the global options object (`false`).
-The default value is `false`.
+The default value is `true`.

   - `@returns {Object}` A copy of the global options object, or a reference to the global options object.

-- `function updateOptions(newOptions, getCopy = false)`: Updates a copy of the global options object or a reference to the global options object, based on the `getCopy` flag.
+- `function updateOptions(newOptions, getCopy = false)`: Updates and returns the global options object or a copy of the global options object, based on the `getCopy` flag.

   - `@param {Object} newOptions` - An object containing the new options to be merged into the global options.
   - `@param {boolean} [getCopy=false]` - Determines whether to merge the new options into a copy of the global options object (`true`) or directly into the global options object (`false`).
 The default value is `false`.

   - `@returns {Object}` The updated options object, either the modified global options or a modified copy, based on the value of `getCopy`.

-- `function mapToNewOptions(oldOptions)`: Maps old-structured configuration options (PhantomJS) to a new format (Puppeteer).
-This function converts flat, old-structured options into a new, nested configuration format based on a predefined mapping (`nestedProps`).
+- `function mapToNewOptions(oldOptions)`: Maps old-structured configuration options (PhantomJS-based) to a new format (Puppeteer-based).
+This function converts flat, old-structured options into a new, nested configuration format based on a predefined mapping provided in the `nestedProps` object.
 The new format is used for Puppeteer, while the old format was used for PhantomJS.

   - `@param {Object} oldOptions` - The old, flat configuration options to be converted.

-  - `@returns {Object}` A new object containing options structured according to the mapping defined in `nestedProps` or an empty object if the provided `oldOptions` is not a correct object.
+  - `@returns {Object}` A new object containing options structured according to the mapping defined in the `nestedProps` object or an empty object if the provided `oldOptions` is not a correct object.

 - `async function initExport(initOptions = {})`: Initializes the export process.
 Tasks such as configuring logging, checking the cache and sources, and initializing the resource pool occur during this stage.